mbrooker/mbrooker-blog/_posts/2023-05-23-snapshot-loading.md

 Back in 2019, we started thinking about how allow Lambda customers to use container images to deploy their Lambda functions.
 In theory this is easy enough: a container image is an image of a filesystem, just like the *zip* files we already supported.
 The difficulty, as usual with big systems, was performance.
 Specifically latency.
 More specifically *cold start* latency.
 For eight years *cold start* latency has been one of our biggest investment areas in Lambda, and we wanted to support container images without increasing latency.

 But how do you take the biggest contributor to latency (downloading the image), increase the work it needs to do 40x (up to 10GiB from 256MiB), without increasing latency?
-The answer to that question is in our new paper [On-demand Container Loading in AWS Lambda](https://arxiv.org/pdf/2305.13162.pdf), which will be appearing at Usenix ATC'23.
+The answer to that question is in our new paper [On-demand Container Loading in AWS Lambda](https://arxiv.org/pdf/2305.13162.pdf), which [appeared at Usenix ATC'23](https://www.usenix.org/conference/atc23/presentation/brooker).

 In this post, I'll pull out some highlights from the paper that I think folks might find particularly interesting.